 Class Action Lawsuit Case Summaries

-To give a lead plaintiff or class representatives insight into why a class action lawsuit might be preferred to just one lawsuit, we have organized this section on past class action lawsuits.
+To give a lead plaintiff or class representative insight into why a class action lawsuit might be preferred to just one lawsuit, we have organized this section on past class action lawsuits.

 They give you more context to the power of class action lawsuits generally, and the scope of relief available within just one class action lawsuit.